bookiza/bubblin.docs/_posts/2018-01-01-introduction.markdown

 Want to learn how it all works?
 Start with a chapter on the underlying [concept]({{ site.baseurl }}{% post_url 2018-01-01-concept %}).

 ### Advantages
-Publishing your book directly on web has some natural advantages.
-For example, web takes care of the distribution part automatically and at a very low cost.
-People can enjoy your work without needing to download an artifact to their disk or owning specialized hardware.
+Publishing your book directly on web has some automatic advantages.
+For example, web takes care of the distribution part naturally and at a very low cost.
+People can enjoy your work without needing to download an artifact to their disk or owning specialized hardware to do that.
 You can attract readers who don't plan ahead on reading a book as much and gain on impulsive readers.
 Despite being on web your book is available offline using a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) under the hood.
 And SEO is on your side.

 Readers can enjoy and share the story without being tied to specific hardware—a Superbook is generally [supported](https://bubblin.io/support) everywhere.
 Measure metrics down to the very last page of your book, see the world enjoy your work in real time.
 Transcend geographies because your readers can be anywhere and on any device.